The Negro Soldier: History

 During World War II, Nazi Germany threatened to take over Europe, North Africa and the Near East.
 The United States Army was looking for men to enlist.
-Although the U.S. Army was officially committed to practicing segregation, they turned to African American manpower.
-Social scientists of the time argued that the mass media were the best method of instilling a message within people and pushing them to act towards a common goal.
+Although the U.S. Army was officially committed to practicing segregation, they turned to African American workforce.
+Social scientists of the time argued that the mass media were the best way to instill a message within people and push them to act towards a common goal.

-The army selected Frank Capra to head the effort to create morale films that were designed to build enthusiasm for war purposes.
+The Army selected Frank Capra to head the effort to create morale films designed to build enthusiasm for war purposes.
 Capra was an immigrant from Sicily, who began his career in Hollywood working on humorous short films.
 However, he went on to create many well-known films that made it big in the box office.
 The U.S. Department of War decided to film a documentary on African-American soldiers after Under Secretary of War Robert P. Patterson learned of the conditions in the South under Jim Crow laws imposing racial segregation from his advisor Truman Gibson.
 In March 1942, Capra began brainstorming The Negro Soldier.
 He asked different researchers to inform him about what was acceptable and what was not acceptable in creating a cinematic depiction of African-Americans.
-These researchers came up with a list of cautions, some of which included “avoid stereotypes such as the Negroes’ alleged affinity for watermelon or pork; also avoid strong images of racial identity (‘play down colored soldiers more Negroid in appearance’ and omit ‘Lincoln, emancipation, or any race leaders or friends of the Negro’)”.
+These researchers came up with a list of cautions, some of which included "avoid stereotypes such as the Negroes’ alleged affinity for watermelon or pork; also avoid strong images of racial identity (‘play down colored soldiers more Negroid in appearance’ and omit ‘Lincoln, emancipation, or any race leaders or friends of the Negro’)".
 With these cautions in mind, the writer Marc Connelly created the first script for The Negro Soldier, with the same sympathetic treatment for Negro themes that he had used in his earlier work, The Green Pastures.
 Connelly's first script ended up being too dramatic for the Army's tastes.
 In response, Ben Hecht and Jo Swerling prepared a second draft of the movie; however, it too was rejected because the Army insisted the movie be more of a documentary.
 William Wyler was initially hired to direct and did research for the film in Alabama, but his involvement ended when he was transferred to the U.S. Army Air Force.
 Ultimately, Carlton Moss was hired to write the movie and Stuart Heisler became director.
 Moss attended Columbia University and worked for the Federal Theater Project.
 Both Moss and Heisler worked very well together.